EthanReed517/Marvel-Mods-Gimp-Scripts/Export Textures/By Asset Type/Power Icons/README.md

 # Marvel Mods GIMP Plugins
 by BaconWizard17
 ## Export Power Icons
 This plugin exports a power icons texture in several optimized formats.
-It currently only supports XML1 and XML2 power icons.
+It supports XML1, XML2, MUA1, and MUA2 power icons.

 ### Compatibility
 This script will only work correctly if the image has been saved as a .xcf file.
 The texture should be square.